open-energy-transition/Oh-my-Grid/docs/impact.md

 <h1>Impact of Open Electrical Grid Data </h1>
 </div>

-!!! question
-    **Why "map"?
-Why place towers, lines, power plants and substations?
-Who and how is this information used?** <br>

-    **Well, when you map towers, substations, powerplants in OpenStreetMap (OSM), you are essentially adding valuable data that is used by many different entities.**

 ## **<div class="tools-header">How and why is it used?</div>**

+**When you map towers, substations, powerplants in OpenStreetMap (OSM), you are essentially adding valuable data that is used by many different entities.**<br>

 🔵 OpenStreetMap powergrid data is used by academia, institutions, local authorities and private organisations.